PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 ```
 - fine, your icon fixed and clear
 - now you can check icons
-- if all fine - copy icon to icon theme folder, use script copy-CATEGORY.sh:
+- if all fine - copy icon to icon theme folder, use script copy-CATEGORY-to-theme.sh:

 For example:
 ```
-./move-app.sh
+./copy-app-to-theme.sh
 ```
 - clear work directory (not delete template files)
 - all is ready!
 Now you commited changes to GitHub